dymmond/lilya/docs/en/docs/directives/directives.md

     * `task run` - Starts your project with the development settings.
     * `make test` - Runs your local tests with the testing settings.
     * `task clean` - Removes all the `*.pyc` from your project.
-    * `task requirements` - Installs the mininum requirements from the `requirements` folder.
+    * `task requirements` - Installs the minimum requirements from the `pyproject.toml`.

     !!!
 Info
         The tests are using [pytest](https://docs.pytest.org/) but you can change to whatever you want.